sec248/asudo/README.md

 - Works

 ## Limitations
-- Argument length must be less than 2kb
+- Max command length is 2kb (2048 byte).
+For bigger commands, run a batch file.
 - No configurations like sudo
 - Designed for CMD and PowerShell.